scalyr/agent-poc/k8s/README.md

 load test.
 We suggest you clone the appropriate branch:

     git clone -b customer_c git@github.com:scalyr/agent-poc.git

+And then change to the `agent-poc/k8s` directory

+    cd agent-poc/k8s

 ## Set up the required Kubernetes resources